-ABSTRACT.
-We prove that the Fukaya-Seidel categories of a certain family of singularities on $\C^d$ are equivalent to the perfect derived categories of higher Auslander algebras of Dynkin type A. We relate these to the Fukaya-Seidel categories of Brieskorn-Pham singularities and to the partially wrapped Fukaya categories considered in \cite{DJL}.
-We provide a symplectic interpretation to higher Auslander correspondence of type A in terms of Fukaya-Seidel categories of Lefschetz fibrations.
+\textbf{Abstract}.
+We prove that the Fukaya--Seidel categories of a certain family of singularities on $\C^d$ are equivalent to the perfect derived categories of higher Auslander algebras of Dynkin type A. We relate these to the Fukaya--Seidel categories of Brieskorn--Pham singularities and to the partially wrapped Fukaya categories considered in \cite{DJL}.
+We provide a symplectic interpretation to higher Auslander correspondence of type A in terms of Fukaya\textendash Seidel categories of Lefschetz fibrations.